-On this busy, busy week I’m experimenting with new ways to get dinner on the table faster.
-Or in this case, lunch into my lunchbox in record time.
+On this busy, here busy week I’m experimenting with new ways to get dinner on the table faster.
+Or in this case, life lunch into my lunchbox in record time.
 This beef stew went from fridge to photograph in 45 minutes.
 Including vegetable washing and chopping.
 One of the many reasons I love my pressure cooker.
-That and I never, ever remember to soak beans.
+That and I never, patient ever remember to soak beans.

 I used the pressure cooker because I wanted my stew fast, but this recipe would be equally good cooked in a dutch oven with a little more time.
 Either way, it’s a simple hearty stew made with flank steak, potatoes, carrots, celery, leeks, garlic, rosemary and wine.
 Simply season and brown the meat, add the remaining ingredients and walk away.
 Twenty minutes in the pressure cooker (or 1 hour in dutch oven), and you’ve got a hearty, flavorful and healthy meal.

 I’m really not a fan of too many kitchen gadgets, but if you’re thinking about investing in a pressure cooker, I’d highly recommend it.
 I love the idea of putting everything into a pot and walking away.
 I also love throwing dried beans, a ham hock, onions and dried chipotle peppers into the cooker for 45 minutes for some of the tastiest beans around.

 If you don’t own a pressure cooker, follow the recipe below, but add an extra 20 – 30 minutes cooking time.